multiversx/mx-docs/docs/developers/developer-reference/storage-mappers.md

 ## VecMapper

 Stores elements of the same type, each under their own storage key.
-Allows acces by index for said items.
+Allows access by index for said items.
 Keep in mind indexes start at 1 for VecMapper.
 Examples:

 ```rust
 fn my_vec(&self) -> VecMapper<Type>;